VladaAlek/find-mysterious-word/README.md

 **Introduction**
 The user familiarizes themselves with the project content in two ways:
 - *Title:* Its significance is emphasized by using capital letters.
 -  *Explanation*: A concise explanation guides the user into the essence of the project and explains how to use it.
+- The **typing-mashine-efect** ensures the better readability.

 **Demo, Game or Exit**